- WIKI MENU

 Some Pleatco brand filters have a removable male pipe thread fitting which slip-fits into a 1.9" hole in the filter bottom.
 You may need to unscrew the male pipe fitting from your spa's filter housing if it did not come out with the old filter (many hot tub owners are not even aware that the fitting is still in there).
 Most other brand filters are molded as a single piece, so that the threaded fitting comes off with the filter

-If you are still having trouble identifying the correct filter because there appear to be two availabe of the same size then the difference will be the filtration area available within the filter.
+If you are still having trouble identifying the correct filter because there appear to be two available of the same size then the difference will probably be the filtration area available within the filter.
 If you don't know which filter you need then the only way to be sure is it count the number of pleats!
 It might take a while but the pleat count determines the filtration area of the filter and so enables you to distinguish between filters with the same dimensions.
 When you view the detailed information about each filter the pleat count is usually given.